znields/search-queue/README.md

 ### Queue Editor

 The queue editor automatically opens after Queue Search has been installed.
-It can also be accessed by clicking on the Queue Search icon in the toolbar and then 'Edit Queue'.
+It can also be accessed by first clicking on the Queue Search icon in the toolbar and then on 'Edit Queue'.
 The queue editor's primary purpose is to allow the user to add or remove searches from the queue.
 The following is a functional description of each of the input fields on the editor page:

 #### Constant Phrase